fincs/SciTE4AutoHotkey/README.md

 * SciTE/tools/Rebranded/\*.\* -> source/tools/Rebranded/

+GenDocs v3.0 must be placed in a SciTE/tools/GenDocs/ folder.

 You must also build the [documentation](https://github.com/fincs/SciTE4AHK-Docs) and place it in the source folder.

 The latest AutoHotkey Unicode binary (v1.1.09.00 at the time of writing) also needs to be placed in the source folder.